In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

-Xanthan gum is a complex exopolysaccharide secreted in a bacterial fermentation process (Becker et al. 19981).
+Xanthan gum is a complex exopolysaccharide secreted in bacterial fermentation (Becker et al. 19981).

 Accordingly, this polysaccharide forms when the bacterium Xanthomonas campestris is added to a growth medium containing sugar and other nutrients.

 Because of its binding property, xanthan is referred to as gum.
-In addition to its use as a binder, xanthan gum is also used as a thickener and emulsifier.
+In addition to its binder, xanthan gum is a thickener and emulsifier.

 For example, it is used in the ketogenic diet to thicken sauces, soups, and smoothies.
-In doing so, it replaces carbohydrate-rich ingredients such as bananas or arrowroot flour.
+Doing so replaces carbohydrate-rich ingredients such as bananas or arrowroot flour.

 Although xanthan gum also consists primarily of carbohydrates, these all represent dietary fiber.
 Therefore, xanthan gum contains no net carbs and is considered keto-friendly.

-In addition, the heavy industry uses the natural emulsifier as an additive for a variety of fracturing and drilling fluids.
+In addition, the heavy industry uses natural emulsifiers as an additive for various fracturing and drilling fluids.

 Furthermore, this stabilizer becomes increasingly essential for the food industry, as xanthan gum can substitute for allergens such as eggs and wheat.

 Against this background, the binder’s range of applications covers a broad spectrum, including the following products: